 I’ve contributed a chapter to this book; it’s called Learn to Forget: a Nietzschean Revaluation of Forgetting in Psychotherapy.
-It will be published by Routledge and will come out in September 2020.
+It is published by Routledge.

 In my chapter I use case material in which I didn’t know the name of a client for over a year, I demonstrate the therapeutic value of Nietzsche’s ‘active forgetting’ by contrasting it’s lightness with the gravity of a more orthodox Freudian ideas about forgetting.

 Taking Nietzsche’s creditor/debtor relationship as a template for the therapeutic relationship I reframe this conflict as primarily moral rather than qualitative.
 I demonstrate how understanding the nature of our moral differences freed me (and him) from the perceived debt he believed I owed him.

 I conclude by showing how the rupture and revaluation of forgetting facilitated an invigoration of our work together.
 In doing so I set out a counter-intuitive revaluation of forgetting as an intentional therapeutic intervention and as an essential component for mental wellbeing and creativity.

 The editor has described the chapter as ‘Unassumingly formidable.’